rgilks/comprehendo/README.md

       - `NEXTAUTH_URL=http://localhost:3000` (for local dev)
       - `ADMIN_EMAILS`: Comma-separated list of emails for admin access (e.g., `admin@example.com,test@test.com`).
       - `ACTIVE_MODEL`: (Optional) Set to `gpt-3.5-turbo` or `gemini-2.0-flash-lite`.
 Defaults to Gemini if unset/invalid.
+      - `GOOGLE_TRANSLATE_API_KEY`: (Optional) Needed for hover translation feature.
-    - Ensure at least one AI provider and one Auth provider are configured.
+    - Ensure at least one AI provider and one Auth provider (if desired) are configured.

 4.  **Run Dev Server:**